escapin/sElect/README.md

 misbehaved and even (by making use of the digital signatures) to provide an evidence for this misbehavior.

-sElect provides _privacy_ under the assumption that one of the servers is honest (the two servers do not collude).
+sElect provides _privacy_ under the assumption that at least one of the mix servers is honest.
 The steps taken by an honest server, by design, hide the link between its input and output entries.
 Therefore, no one can link the ballot of a given voter to his/her choice-identifier-pair in the final output.

 ## Development Environment (under construction)